HerbyW/AN-12BK/README.md

 Many files for light and smoke are derivated from 707 by Lake of Constance Hangar :: M.Kraus

-The document folder contains copyrighted material with is mentioned in the txt-file.

 Each xml-file holds own copyright notices.

 Most content is GPL some not.